Yusuf-Abubeker/icog-homework/README.md

-# Comment Management System
+# Dockerized Flask and HTML Frontend Project

-This project was developed as a part of an assignment for Docker training.
-The task was to build a frontend using HTML and a backend using Python, containerized using Docker.
+This project is a homework assignment from my trainer, aimed at building a web application using Docker.
+The task involves creating a backend using Python (Flask) and a frontend using HTML, both containerized using Docker.

 ## Project Structure

-- `backend/`: Contains the Flask API implementation.
+- **Backend**: A Flask API that handles comments.
-- `frontend/`: Contains the HTML, CSS, and JavaScript files for the frontend.

-## Technologies Used

-- Backend: Python with Flask
-- Frontend: HTML, CSS, JavaScript
-- Containerization: Docker
+- **Frontend**: A static HTML/CSS/JavaScript application served by Nginx.
+- **Docker**: Docker and Docker Compose to containerize both the frontend and backend.

 ## Flask API